Note:

 ksplice --help

-The following command lists all of the running user space processes that can be patched by the client:
+1. List all of the running user space processes that the client can patch.

 sudo ksplice all list-targets

-Note: Ksplice commands can be filtered so that the command action is limited to specific subsystems that the ksplice tool manages.
+Note: Ksplice commands can be filtered to limit the command action to specific subsystems that the ksplice tool manages.
 The previous example lists processes on all subsystems.
-Instead of all, you can specify kernel, user, or xen so that the command acts only on those subsystems, for example:
+Instead of all, you can specify kernel, user, or xen so that the command acts only on those subsystems.

 sudo ksplice user list-targets

-The following command displays the updates and patches that have been applied to the system:
+1. Display the updates and patches currently applied to the system.

 sudo ksplice all show

 The output includes the effective kernel version.
-If no patches had been applied, then the kernel version would match the output of the uname -r command.
+If you have not applied any patches, the kernel version will match the output of the uname -r command.

 sudo ksplice -n all upgrade